OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/02 Active Directory Authentication Library/hands-on-lab.md

     store the new refresh token.

-The access token will expire in a few hours, but the refresh token will remain valid for a very long time.
+> **Note:**  The access token will expire in a few hours, but the refresh token will remain valid for a very long time.
+>

-We do need to store the User Id somewhere - currently we're storing it as a member variable on our activty, but this will not serve for a real-world application.
+>We do need to store the User Id somewhere - currently we're storing it as a member variable on our activity, but this will not serve for a real-world application.
 Instead we could store it in a database or using the [Shared Preferences](http://developer.android.com/reference/android/content/SharedPreferences.html) service.

-##Summary
+## Summary

-By completing this hands-on lab you have learnt:
+By completing this hands-on lab you have learned:

 01. How to add the ADAL library an Android project
 02. How to obtain an access token using the ADAL